aamirz/FFSweb/README.md

 # FFSweb
-A repo of all the files needed for the FFSweb application.
+A repo of all the files needed for the Free and For Sale web application.